sohaibsalman13/Sales-Revenue-Prediction-App/README.md

 ## Features

 **Data**: The raw input dataset for the models is the real world supermarket data from Brazil (2016-2018).
+Hence the model makes the prediciton using that data with an accuracy of 92%.

 **Integration**: Amazon S3 is used for raw data storage and connected with Amazon Redshift to store and query sales data efficiently.